Kitchen Remodel Measurements, Facts, and Figures

 Financial Side of Kitchen Remodel

-Expected return on your investment: approximately 79 percent of the midrange cost of a small kitchen remodel, and 68 percent of a major overhaul.
+Expected return on your investment: Approximately 81 percent of the midrange cost of a small kitchen remodel, and 59 percent of a major overhaul.

-Home Remodel with Best ROI: Sorry, it's not the kitchen!
-Installation of a steel entry door replacement is #1, tending to recoup 101 percent of its initial cost.
-A minor kitchen remodel is in the #6 spot according to the 2015 Cost vs. Value Report of the Remodeling Magazine & National Association of Realtors.
+Home remodel with best ROI: Sorry, it's not the kitchen!
+Installation of a garage door replacement is #1, tending to recoup 98.3 percent of its initial cost.
+A minor kitchen remodel is in the #5 spot according to the 2018 Cost vs. Value Report of the Remodeling Magazine & National Association of Realtors.

 Kitchen Size Basics

-Average kitchen size in a newly built American home: almost 300 square feet, according to ABC News.
+Average kitchen size in a newly built American home: About 160 square feet, as per the National Kitchen and Bath Association.
 Kitchens in older houses or apartments run considerably smaller, though.

-Kitchen size as a percentage of the home: approximately 13 percent of the total square footage.
+Kitchen size as a percentage of the home: Approximately 12 percent of the total square footage.

-Ideal kitchen work triangle (stove, sink, and refrigerator): sum of the three sides is no more than 21 linear feet and no less than 9.
+Ideal kitchen work triangle (stove, sink, and refrigerator): Ideally, the sum of the three sides is no more than 21 linear feet and no less than 9.

 Kitchen Cabinet Dimensions